As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Best Jasper Locations in Arizona

-Arizona isn’t as rich as Oregon regarding its rock, mineral, and gemstone versatility.
+Arizona isn’t as rich as Oregon in terms of rock, mineral, and gemstone versatility.
 However, it does have its fair share of jasper locations.
-For example, you can find red jasper at Cave Creek.
+For example, you can find Red Jasper in Cave Creek.
 Go to the hill west of Cave Creek or the area around Go John Mine.

 At Clifton, you may be able to find some fantastic and rarely blue or black jasper specimens.
 Go to the Foothills of Sunset Peak.
 The York Area is also known for its beautiful jasper specimens.
 You can find many jasper specimens on both sides of the road from Morristown to Castle Hot Springs.